StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_flappyBird/README.md

 This is the original position of the bird.
 The xPos will always be the same, but the bird's y position will change.

+	birdWidth = 20
+	birdHeight = 20

+These two variables control the size of the bird.
+They should not be changed in any part of the code, but they will be used to draw the bird (as an ellipse).

 	minHeight = 50
 	pipeWidth = 50
 	pipeXPos = 500

 These variables control the pipe's dimensions.
 The minHeight means the pipe will always be at least 50 pixels high. pipeWidth controls the width of the pipe. pipeXPos is the starting position of the pipe.
 Note  we will be making the pipe move left, so we will be changing the x position.

+	heightTopPipe = 200
+	heightBottomPipe = 200
+	spaceBetweenPipes = 100

+These variables will control the height of the top and bottom pipe.
+Each time the pipes pass by the view window, `pipeCreate()` will be called to reassign a random value to heightTopPipe, from which heightBottomPipe can be computed.

+	pipePassed = True
+	stopGame = False

+These variables initialize states for pipePassed and stopGame.
+You'll be flipping these states by checking for various conditions throughout your code.
+They will control when `pipeCreate()` is called and when the view window will display the game over screen.

+	f = None

+This variable holds an initial state for the font variable.
+It will hold a font object after `setup()` is called.
+You do not need to alter this variable, since it is only used for the game over screen.
+The code for displaying the game over screen has already been implemented for you.

 ### Setup

 Let's look at the setup code